Sponsored links:

 Montepulciano, Tuscany, Italy

 Montepulciano is a medieval Renaissance village situated about 30 km southwest of Cortona, with many small shops and a very peaceful atmosphere.
-It is located on a hill overlooking the wonderful Tuscan countryside.
-The town is surrounded by numerous fortifications and walls.
-The center of Montepulciano, which is located on the highest point of the town, is the Piazza Grande.
-There you can find a lot of interesting buildings, including the sixteenth-century cathedral.
-Montepulciano is also famous for the wine Vino Nobile di Montepulciano.
+Nestled atop a hill, it offers breathtaking views of the stunning Tuscan countryside, making it a perfect escape.
+The town is enveloped by a series of ancient fortifications and walls, a testament to its long and storied history.
+The beating heart of Montepulciano, located at the town's highest point, is the magnificent Piazza Grande.
+This central square is a showcase of incredible architecture, including the impressive sixteenth-century cathedral.
+Montepulciano is also world-renowned for its exceptional wine, Vino Nobile di Montepulciano, a true gem of the Italian enological landscape.

 Parking in Montepulciano